Content from Introducing the Shell

 OUTPUT

-commandline genome_assembly genomic_dna intro_git intro_snakemake nanopore
+bioc_rnaseq commandline edna genome_assembly genomic_dna intro_r

 And we’ll then navigate into commandline